As of March 30, 2017

 |Front Royal Gauge Reading:||1.57 feet, rising slightly

 |Morning River Temperature:||63 Degrees

 The river is in the lower part of the Normal Range, an ok paddling level.
 We have had a very dry January & February and as a result the river is lower than normal for this time of the season.
 Best trips to paddle are #1, 2 & 4 and best multi-day trips are shortened versions of 7, 7A & 8.
 If you're fishing we recommend trips 1, SP2, SP3 or the fishing special from our base to Front Royal landing (mile 44).

-EXCELLENT!
-Trip times will be quicker than normal.
-This is a great level to run all of our trips.
-The larger rapids will be a little pushy and should be run with more caution than at lower levels.
-Remember to bring plenty of drinking water, snacks, sunscreen, shoes that you can wear in the river, and a change of clothes.
-Remember to always wear your life vest!
+Remember to bring plenty of drinking water, snacks, sunscreen, shoes that you can wear in the river (no flip-flops), and a change of clothes.
+Also, remember to always wear your life vest!